redhat-openstack/website/source/install/packstack.html.md

 ### Hardware

-Machine with at least 4GB RAM, preferably 6GB RAM, processors with hardware virtualization extensions, and at least one network adapter.
+Machine with at least 16GB RAM, processors with hardware virtualization extensions, and at least one network adapter.

 ### Network